Chanel West Coast Flaunts Toned Legs & Booty In Black Thong Swimsuit

 “Superlative.
 Gorgeous body,” another Instagrammer gushed.

-The singer has been making her rounds lately and as The Inquisitr shared, West Coast made an appearance at the MTV VMAs where she posed for a shot with Lil Kim.
+The singer has been making her rounds lately, and as The Inquisitr shared, West Coast made an appearance at the MTV VMAs, where she posed for a shot with Lil’ Kim.
 In the stunning selfie, the singer wore her long, dark locks down and curly along with a face full of makeup that came complete with eyeliner, mascara, blush, highlighter, and pink lipstick.
-She rocked a gold bobby pin in her hair as well as a few necklaces as she posed with her fellow female rapper.
+She rocked a gold bobby pin in her hair, as well as a few necklaces, as she posed with her fellow female rapper.

 That particular shot earned her over 11,000 likes in addition to 160-plus comments.